by Dr. Lutz Muche, on May 29, 2019

 Our research supports the continued development of manufacturing software solutions that provide accurate production forecasting data in real-time.
 We envision a system where operations and logistics teams can visually monitor forecasted KPIs such as cycle time, throughput and WIP levels from their desk or phone in order to “manage into the future” – proactively adjusting the line to avoid bottlenecks and starvations and manage equipment downtime and maintenance.

+More information regarding our approach to big data and deep learning is available on our website.
 If you want to learn more about our ongoing research and how it may be applied to your manufacturing environment or have other questions, please email us or feel free to drop a comment or question in the comment section below.

 Never miss a blog post again!